sasilver75/obsidian/Courses/Machine Learning/CS224U NLU @ Stanford (2023)/CS224U Lecture 1.md

 A big moment for contextual representations was the [[ELMo]] model in 2018.
 The gains they reported from fine-tuning their parameters on hard tasks for the field were just *mindblowing* to researchers at the time.

-The next year, [[Bidirectional Encoder Representations from Transformers|BERT]] came out -- the paper had a huge impact by the time it was even published; they too released model parameters.
+The next year, [[BERT|BERT]] came out -- the paper had a huge impact by the time it was even published; they too released model parameters.
 The first of his sequence of things based on the [[Transformer]] architecture.

 [[GPT]] came out
 ...